uc-union/union-ads-sdk-cocos-demo/README.md

 union-ads-sdk-cocos-demo is the Cocos2dx version of Union Ads SDK Demo project。
 SDK is integrated in the form of `git submodule`, follow steps below to get demo source code.

-> All the instruction below is on the premise of your have installed git.
+> All the instruction below is on the premise that your have installed git.
 If not, please download and install one.

   * clone Demo project
 ```